Learn new Sudoku techniques while solving the Sudoku level 2 first game

 Only beginner level technique of row column scan won't any longer be enough to solve this first game at Sudoku level 2.
 You'll learn new techniques now.

 Sudoku level 2 games are also called as Sudoku medium games.

-The most basic technique of row column scan for finding a valid cell won't be enough any more.
-After proceeding a few steps by using row column scan, you will find suddenly that you are no longer able to proceed further.
+After proceeding a few steps in solving this game by using row column scan, you will suddenly find that you are no longer able to proceed further.

 This is the point where we have to devise new techniques for finding a valid cell based on new logic of pattern analysis.